Boxer (dog breed): White Boxers

 Boxers with white markings covering more than one-third of their coat – conventionally called "white" Boxers – are neither albino nor rare; about 20–25% of all Boxers born are white.
 Genetically, these dogs are either fawn or brindle, with excessive white markings overlying the base coat color.
 Like fair-skinned humans, white Boxers have a higher risk of sunburn and associated skin cancers than darker Boxers.
 The extreme piebald gene, which is responsible for white markings in Boxers, is linked to congenital sensorineural deafness in dogs.
 An estimated 18% of white Boxers are deaf in one or both ears, though Boxer rescue organizations see about double that number.

 In the past, breeders often euthanized white puppies at birth.
 A 1998 study of Boxers in the Netherlands showed that 17% of Boxer pups were euthanized because they were white.
 Previously, the American Boxer Club "unofficially recommended euthanasia for these animals."
 Reasons for euthanizing white pups include the view that selling a dog with "faults" is unethical, which is in stark contrast to the AKC preference for docked tails.
-Additionally the perception that white Boxers are at higher risk of ending up abandoned in rescues.
+Additionally there is the perception that white Boxers are at higher risk of ending up abandoned in rescues.
 Today, breeders are increasingly reluctant to euthanize healthy pups, and may choose to neuter and place them in pet homes, instead.